-What is Inventory Tracking? + Common Methods & How to Streamline Inventory Tracking
+What Is Inventory Tracking?
+Methods, Benefits, & How to Track Inventory

 Inventory tracking is one of the biggest challenges in managing a profitable and productive ecommerce business.
-Ideally, you’d have a system in place that ensures you always know how much inventory you have available, so you can plan your supply chain management accordingly.
+Ideally, you’d have a system in place that ensures you always know how much inventory you have available, so you can excel at planning your supply chain management accordingly.
 But without efficient inventory tracking, it becomes increasingly likely you’ll encounter stockouts, delays, or excess capital tied up in inventory.

 What is inventory tracking?

-Inventory tracking is the monitoring of inventory items within your supply chain at any given time.
-Tracking tools provide data on just how much inventory companies own, plus the current status of said inventories (damaged, returned, rejected, etc).
-In addition, inventory tracking software also limits unnecessary theft or loss, by detecting real-time inventory levels for every SKU across every channel.
+Inventory tracking is the process of continuously monitoring all of the inventory items that a business owns.
+Tracking tools provide data on how much inventory a company owns, plus the current status of the inventory.
+In addition, inventory tracking software limits unnecessary theft or loss, by detecting real-time inventory levels for every SKU across every channel.

-Spreadsheets can be a useful resource for small businesses and startups who need help tracking a low volume of inventory (i.e. if you’re dealing with a few select products that all reside in the same place).
-Ecommerce retailers can manually add SKUs to their spreadsheet, and then create columns for pertinent details like product quantity or descriptions.
+Spreadsheets can be a valuable resource for small businesses and startups who need help tracking a low volume of inventory (i.e. if you’re dealing with a few select products that all reside in the same place).
+Ecommerce retailers can manually add SKUs to their excel inventory management spreadsheet and then create columns for pertinent details like product quantity or descriptions.

 Keep in mind as your business grows, it’ll be harder to find the hours to update your spreadsheets and perform manual inventory tracking.
 For this reason, many companies outgrow their static spreadsheets rather quickly, and adopt more dynamic means of tracking inventory.